bioinformatics-polito/EGAsubmitter/README.md

 After you have completed it, please copy it in the *dataset/user_folder/metadata* folder.
 ***

-After this, you can login using your credentials.
-Launch the command in the main folder.
-`$ ./login.sh`
-and fill your username and password.
-In case you close your shell, it crashes, or whatever, or the connection times out (error: “Session timed out”), you will need to re-login with the same command `$ ./login.sh` again.

 # EGACryptor:
 The second step you need to do is to encrypt all your files in order to upload them to the EGA database.
 You need to have a three-columns file called “Samples_Informations_3cols.tsv” in dataset/user_folder/metadata/, with sample ID, name of the related file, and the path where to find this file.
 All these information will be automatically taken by the .csv file you filled before, so please launch
 `$ ./getPaths.sh`
 It will ask you what you are going to do: if this run you are doing is the first, please answer "no".
 In case you want to upload **both** fastq and bam files, and you have uploaded .fastq **already**, please answer "yes".
 Either way, it should create the file where it is needed.

+After this, you can login using your credentials.
+Launch the command in the main folder.
+`$ source ./login.sh`
+and fill your username and password.
+In case you close your shell, it crashes, or whatever, or the connection times out (error: “Session timed out”), you will need to re-login with the same command `$ source ./login.sh` again.

 Once the file is ready, please launch the command
 `$ ./encrypt-upload.sh`